Category Archives: Book Review

 by | 2021-10-30

 The promise of the book is that it explains why so many physicists (and mathematicians) are employed by Wall Street investment firms.
 It delivers on the promise, but the answer is disappointing — they are good at math, especially statistics.
 The history about “quants” is described.
-Covers: Louis Bachelier: A mathematician who applied the concept… Read more »
+Covers: Louis Bachelier: A mathematician who applied the concept… Read More: The Physics of Wall Street — James Owen Weatherall »